make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - The pattern revealled by the spectral test is something that we would like to avoid in our game since we plan to map those numbers to points on our planet.
-- So, we need to use carefully-chosen constants in our generator.
+- So, we need to seach for some suitable constants to use in our generator.
-- Selecting constants to ensure sufficient randomness is non-trivial and has been a topic of research.
-- Let's see if we can find some that are suitable for our game.

 # Number format in JavaScript